 There is also a wonderful little public beach at the tip of Green Bay where the Bidwell Road meets the lake.
 The spot is known as the John Dunlop Memorial Park.

 Alternatively, you can hike the Cup and Saucer trail, and gaze out over the breath-catching immensity of the lake.

 You won’t see it all, even from this promontory, but you’ll get s good sense of its grandeur.

 Operating as a lodge for over one hundred years, Bass Creek Resort is located on one of the finest shores of Lake Manitou where guests are able to enjoy excellent swimming, fishing and boating opportunities.
 Our fully-serviced cabins are available for weekly rental during the summer months.
 Boat moorage and boat launch.Kayak, canoe, boat and motor rentals.

 Off the Bidwell Road, on Lake Manitou’s eastern shore.
 Centrally located just a few miles from the village of Manitowaning and its championship 18-hole golf course.
 Safe beach.
-Boat, kayak and canoe rentals.
+Boat, kayak and canoe rentals for registered guests.